whadafunk/dynoip/dhcpd.md

 - Exists - exists option-name
 - Known - returns true if the client whose request is being processed is known
 - substring (data-expr, offset, length) - this is used to extract a string from a dhcp option
-- suffix (data-expr, length) - this also extracts a string from a dhp option but only from the end
+- suffix (data-expr, length) - this also extracts a string from a dhcp option but only from the end
 - lcase (data-expr)  - transform to lowercase
 - ucase (data-expr)  - transform to uppercase
 - pick-first-value(data-expr1 [...exprn])